helpbuttons/helpbuttons/src/layouts/layouts.md

 ## Layouts explained

-Layout are complex "react components" that are nearly the size of pages but they don't have
+Layout are big "react components" that have imports of multiple /components inside.